samayo/styrofoam/README.md

 =============

 ###PdoWrapper
-If you are using a plain PDO to excecute simple CRUD statements, then I assume you'll be writting at-least this much, to perform a simple `prepare()` statement.
+If you use a plain PDO to excecute simple CRUD statements, then I assume you'll be writting at-least this much, to perform a simple `prepare()` statement.

 ```` php
 try{